BLSHEE22/four-part-composer/README.md

 - Run the script of your choice by entering the command 'python3 _filename_'.
 - This will create a 'ConvertMe.ly' file in that same repository.
 - Open 'ConvertMe.ly' using LilyPond.
 - Press cmd-R to convert the LilyPond file to MIDI.
 You should then see the MIDI file 'ConvertMe.midi' appear in the repository.
+If a PDF is made instead, you will need to add "\midi{}" to the .ly file directly after the second-to-last closed curly brace.
+Save and redo the cmd-R, and you should now see that the MIDI file has been generated within the repository.
 - Open 'ConvertMe.midi' with your notation software of choice.
 - Playback the score.
 - Want to generate another tune/melody?
 Simply repeat the 'Generating Music' steps!